edakizak/edakizak/README.md

 - ⚡ Fun fact: ...
 -->

-🤓 I am a product designer/
+🤓 I am a product designer

 📫 I am curious about people and I like thinking about how people's minds work.
 I enjoy figuring out how people use products.